Dr. Martin Yaffe

 The two main foci of Yaffe’s research are integrated in a number of radiomics and radiogenomics studies that compare biomarker and molecular signatures of tumour cells and microenvironment with imaging biomarkers derived from medical breast images.

-Yaffe’s lab made fundamental contributions to the technical development and clinical evaluation of digital mammography.
+Yaffe’s lab made fundamental contributions to the technical development and clinical evaluation of digital mammography and to the establishment of mammographic density as risk predictors both for breast cancer and for the likelihood that a cancer will be missed at mammography screening.
 Yaffe is part of the leadership team of TMIST, a randomized trial of digital breast tomosynthesis for earlier detection of potentially lethal breast cancers.

 - Program Director, Imaging Program, OICR;